Terms and spelling

 department

-- initial capitals when referring to a specific department
+- capitalise when referring to a specific department (Department of Premier and Cabinet)

-'NSW Driver Licence' – upper case when referring to the actual product
+Use capitals when referring to the product name.

 drop-down